-- You’ll reinforce your theoretical studies with practical laboratory sessions, visits to industrial firms, and ideally a placement in a biotech company (subject to availability).
+- You will reinforce your theoretical studies with practical laboratory sessions, visits to industrial firms, and ideally a placement in a biotech company (subject to availability).

 - As well as being taught by leaders in the field, you will reinforce your theoretical studies with practical laboratory sessions, visits to industrial firms, and ideally a placement in a biotech company (subject to availability).

 - Working to produce new drugs at the cutting edge of medical research (for example, antibodies used to treat cancers, or vaccines to prevent cervical cancer or hepatitis B), to develop new diagnostic systems for human or animal health and to improve food production.

 - Study a range of disciplines including genetics, molecular biology, immunology, molecular microbiology, biochemistry, and cell biology.

 - There is a transfer pathway from first year MH201 Science to second year MH202 Biotechnology for students who have taken Biology, Chemistry, Mathematics and another subject.
 Students must attain 60% at the end of first year.
 Places are limited and are based on first year results.

 - Biology, Chemistry, Mathematics and 1 other Science subject (Experimental Physics or Mathematical Physics)